A Guy Called Gerald: Live/DJ Dates 1988

 November 1988

-6 Nov: Wet, Victoria Baths, Manchester, England
+6 Nov: Wet, The Other Side Of Midnight, Victoria Baths, Manchester, England

 'Wet' (Aqua Party at Victoria Baths with two heated swimming pools, Turkish baths and sauna; DJs Mike Pickering, Graeme Park and Jon DaSilva, plus a special beach-wear fashion PA.
 A wonderful idea, but it was bit too cold to entice a lot of people to come down; there was hardly anybody on the dance floor in the sport room, but luckily there was plenty of space in the sauna and the amount of people in the pool was just right.
 A half-hour of the night was televised as part of 'The Other Side Of Midnight' - a weekly arts programme presented by Tony Wilson and broadcast by Granada.)